information-safety/information-safety.github.io/_posts/2020-05-01-chaos-resilience-secure360.md

 ---
 I'm speaking at [Secure360](https://secure360.org) on May 5, 2020, presenting an updated version of ["*Chaos & Resilience Engineering*"](https://secure360.org/session/john-benninghoff-chaos-resilience-engineering-my-journey/?conference=11809&date=20200505).
 As I've done [before]({% post_url 2019-09-15-chaos-resilience-engineering %}), I won't be posting copies of the slides.
 Instead, I'm posting an updated list of references from the talk here.

+*Note: this post includes some additional references that are not in the final version of the talk (italicized)*

 My story is told in three acts: My journey to find chaos engineering (ACT I), Chaos engineering and how resilience engineering complements it (ACT II), What I’ve learned so far (ACT III), and How to get started with chaos & resilience engineering (END).

 ## ACT I: My Journey to Chaos Engineering